Ziggeo/react-ziggeo/README.md

 Fixed webpack/babel polyfill issue, 'Also fixed Identifier 'e' has already been declared' related bug
 - v3.2.0 Upgraded ziggeo-client SDK to `2.32.7` pre-release version, to fix `FF >62` `TypeError: Argument 1 is not valid for any of the 1-argument overloads of URL.createObjectURL`
 - v3.3.0 Added `embedding` argument for each event [Application-wide Embedding Events](https://ziggeo.com/docs/sdks/javascript/browser-interaction/application-embedding-events#javascript-revision=stable)
+- v3.4.0 Upgraded ziggeo-client SDK to `~2.33.0` version, to fix only-audio bug